dockwa/simple-react-validator/README.md

 ```

 2. Add validation rules under inputs.
 The `message` method accepts 5 arguments:
-- **field name**, which is an underscored string that gets replaced in the messaging as the name of the field.
+- **Field Name**: A unique underscored string that gets replaced in the messaging as the name of the field.
-- **value**, which is usually the state of the current field.
+- **Value**: Usually the state of the current field.
-- **rules string**, which is a pipe seperated list of rules to apply to the string.
+- **Rules String**: A pipe separated list of rules to apply to the string.
-- **optional class name**, which is the class applied to the div that wraps the message, default is 'validation-message'.
+- **Optional Class Name**: The class applied to the div that wraps the message, default is 'validation-message'.
-- **optional custom error messages**, these will override the normal error messages.
+- **Optional Custom Error Messages**: Will override the normal error messages.

 ```javascript
 render: function() {